-Organizations may report of an organization's unrelated trades or businesses by reference to a 2-digit NAICS code; however, investment activities reported as separate trades or businesses that are identified with a non-NAICS business activity code should use the 6-digit code from the list above.
+You must report each separate unrelated trade or business using the first two digits of the NAICS code that most accurately describes the unrelated trade or business based on the more specific NAICS code, such as at the 6-digit level.
+Investment activities reported as separate trades or businesses that are identified with a non-NAICS business activity code should use the 6-digit code from the list above.
 See Regulation section 1.512(a)-6(b)(1).